 Now what is he saying?
-Listen carefully, this is a very simple process of logic, listen to me.
-If only those who call on the name of the Lord can be saved...is that true?
+Listen carefully.
+This is a very simple process of logic.
+Listen to me.
+If only those who call on the name of the Lord can be saved...
+Is that true?
 We just learned that, right?
 Only those who call on the name of the Lord can be saved.
 In other words, only those who ask can be saved.
 Only those who ask on God's terms.
 Only those who ask properly, understanding who Christ is, who God is and what the salvation provision is, only those who come on God's terms and ask can be saved.
-Then none can be saved who don't call, true?
+Then, none can be saved who don't call, true?
 If only those who call are saved, then none can be saved who don't call.
 And none can call unless they believe, right?
 And none can believe unless they hear.
 And none can hear unless somebody tells them.
 And nobody can tell them unless they're sent.
-Humph.
+Hmm.

 So, God has a whole plan laid out.
 You see, how are they going to call on one in whom they haven't believed?
 They're not.
 And how are they going to believe in Him of whom they haven't heard?
 They're not.
 And how are they going to hear without a preacher?
 They're not.
 And how are they going to preach except they be sent?
 They're not.